sprak3000/sprak3000.github.io/_posts/2021-12-17-arrange-desktop-hammerspoon.md

 configuration was a very manual process.
 Could I rework this logic to detect the current positions of the windows and auto generate the configuration for you?

 After a few months and several iterations, I finally had written my first Spoon!
-It satisfied my actual need to arrange my application windows on my desktop precisely, and I satisfied my desire to learn Lua.
+It satisfied both my need to arrange my application windows on my desktop precisely and my desire to learn Lua.
 A pull request later to the official repo, and [ArrangeDesktop](https://www.hammerspoon.org/Spoons/ArrangeDesktop.html) was live!

 While it was live, it did not feel particularly friendly to use.
 There were too many steps to get your arrangement setup